-I recently finished implementing the blog section of this personal website.
-Rather than reaching for a complex CMS, I decided to build it directly into my existing Next.js application using standard tools.
+I recently added a blog to this site.
+Rather than reaching for a CMS, I decided to build it directly into the existing Next.js application using standard tools.

-I wanted a place to share technical thoughts without adding maintenance overhead.
+I wanted a place to share technical thoughts without adding another system to maintain.
 The requirements were simple:

 - Write in Markdown: I want to write posts in VS Code.